enigmatic-agent-scully/liri-node-app/READMEold.md

-# liri-node-app
+# LIRI Bot

-LIRI is a command line Language Interpretation and Recognition Interface created via Node.js.
+LIRI is a command line Language Interpretation and Recognition Interface created with Node.js.
 This particular LIRI takes in command line arguments to execute the following commands:

 - Search Spotify for a particular song and return the song's artist, title, Spotify preview link, and album title